Mnaukal/simdex/simulation/README.md

 # ReCodEx Backend Simulator

-This readme presents some internal details of the Simdex, a simulator of [ReCodEx](https://github.com/recodex) backend that replays its [compiled workload logs](https://github.com/smartarch/simdex/tree/main/data).
-For details on how to execute the `main.py` script, please refer to the [main project readme](https://github.com/smartarch/simdex#getting-started).
+This readme presents some internal details of the Simdex, a simulator of [ReCodEx](https://github.com/recodex) backend that replays its [compiled workload logs](../data).
+For details on how to execute the `main.py` script, please refer to the [main project readme](../README.md#getting-started).

+## Scenario

+The simulated scenario is rather simple.
+ReCodEx is a system where students submit their solutions for coding assignments and the backend of the system evaluates them by compiling the submitted code and running a battery of tests on it in a sophisticated sandbox.
+Each submitted solution becomes a backend job that is assigned to one of the worker servers performing the evaluation.
+Each worker has a queue in which the jobs are waiting since a worker can only evaluate one job at a time.
+Jobs are assigned to queues immediately as they are spawned by the job dispatcher and cannot be reassigned later.

 ## Overview

-The simulator algorithm is wrapped in the `Simulation` class in [`simulation.py`](https://github.com/smartarch/simdex/blob/main/simulation/simulation.py).
-It expects to be called (its public routine `run`) once for each job by the main loop and then with `job=None` at the end.
+The simulator algorithm is wrapped in the `Simulation` class in [`simulation.py`](simulation.py).
+It expects to be called (its public method `run_job`) once for each job by the main loop.
+Then, the `end` method is called to end the simulation.
 The simulation class is also responsible for assembling the simulation components from the configuration Yaml file.

 Each job is represented by an instance of the `Job` data class (reference solution jobs use the `RefJob` data class).
-All necessary helper tools for loading data and handling the jobs are in [`jobs.py`](https://github.com/smartarch/simdex/blob/main/simulation/jobs.py).
+All necessary helper tools for loading data and handling the jobs are in [`jobs.py`](jobs.py).
 Please note that the readers are built to read jobs one by one (the reader implements an iterator interface), so the whole dataset does not have to be present in memory.
 On the other hand, this requires that simulated datasets are sorted by the job spawning time.

 ### Workers and Queues